Senhit (singer)

-Senhit Zadik Zadik (born 1 October 1979), known professionally as simply Senhit (formerly written as Senit), is an Italian pop singer.
-She represented San Marino in the Eurovision Song Contest 2011 in Düsseldorf with "Stand By", but failed to qualify for the final.
-She would have represented the country again in 2020 with "Freaky!", before the contest was cancelled due to the COVID-19 pandemic.
-Instead, she was chosen to represent San Marino at the Eurovision Song Contest 2021 with the song "Adrenalina", where she qualified to the final and placed 22nd with 50 points.
+Senhit Zadik Zadik (born 1 October 1979), known mononymously as Senhit (formerly written as Senit), is an Italian singer.
+She has represented in the Eurovision Song Contest three times, in with the song "Stand By", in with "Adrenalina", and in with "Superstar".
+She was also due to represent San Marino in the cancelled 2020 contest with the song "Freaky!".

 Biography

 Senhit was born and raised in Bologna to Eritrean parents.
 She started her career abroad.
 She performed in musicals like Fame, The Lion King and Hair in Switzerland and Germany.

 In 2002, she returned to Italy and began her climb to fame in the Italian music business releasing her debut album the self-titled Senit in 2006 and her second album Un tesoro è necessariamente nascosto in 2007 with the three singles "La mia città è cambiata", "La cosa giusta" and "La faccia che ho".
 In 2009, Senhit released her third album, the English language So High.
 Three more singles were released off of the record: "Work Hard", "No More" and "Party on the Dance Floor".

 Following her participation in Eurovision in 2011, she released a new pop single titled "Through the Rain" on 22 June 2011.
 In 2014, she became a regular guest on the Canale 5 Sunday show "Domenica Live" and decided to be referred to as Senhit, marking a new phase in her career.